The Marjorie Loughrey Artists in Schools Grant

 - A member of the Loughrey family

-- A Principal – current (who has not made an application in the current year) or retired
+- A Principal- retired or current (who has not made an application in that school year)

 - A member of Curriculum Services – Arts Instructional Coach